geudde/attic-chest/pages/04.season-3/01.meeting-29/05.vox/docs.md

 That believe me, sometimes I’ve a Mind to descend
 To behold and admire, but my consequence hingers,
 Nor would I, that a hair of their heads became Cinders;
-And my Wisdom [Pallas] advises me here to remain —
+And <span data-tippy="my Wisdom" class="green">Pallas</span> advises me here to remain —
 From their mischievous Tricks, they would never refrain
 And to outwit me now, would my Character stain —
 But dear Venus, thou Goddess so fair and so free,
-Go among them, *incog tho!* for then you will see
+Go among them, *incognito!* for then you will see
 What’s the mischief on foot — for between you and me
 I shrewdly suspect that at present they have got
 Of a Gnome, Sylph, and Nereid, some terrible Plot;